sixvo-labs/Sapir/README.md

 # Sapir
 A collection of work in OpenAI custom GPTs, prompt engineering, and AI/AGI Research.

-## An every growing list of my custom built GPTs
+## An ever-growing list of my custom built GPTs

 ### Sapir
 A sophisticated AI assistant for search and analysis.